GIF: Unisys and LZW patent enforcement

-In August 1999, Unisys changed the details of their licensing practice, announcing the option for owners of certain non-commercial and private websites to obtain licenses on payment of a one-time license fee of $5000 or $7500.
+In August 1999, Unisys changed the details of its licensing practice, announcing the option for owners of certain non-commercial and private websites to obtain licenses on payment of a one-time license fee of $5000 or $7500.
 Such licenses were not required for website owners or other GIF users who had used licensed software to generate GIFs.
 Nevertheless, Unisys was subjected to thousands of online attacks and abusive emails from users believing that they were going to be charged $5000 or sued for using GIFs on their websites.
 Despite giving free licenses to hundreds of non-profit organizations, schools and governments, Unisys was completely unable to generate any good publicity and continued to be condemned by individuals and organizations such as the League for Programming Freedom who started the "Burn All GIFs" campaign in 1999.

 The United States LZW patent expired on 20 June 2003.
-The counterpart patents in the United Kingdom, France, Germany and Italy expired on 18 June 2004, the Japanese patents expired on 20 June 2004, and the Canadian patent expired on 7 July 2004.
+The counterpart patents in the United Kingdom, France, Germany, and Italy expired on 18 June 2004, the Japanese patents expired on 20 June 2004, and the Canadian patent expired on 7 July 2004.
 Consequently, while Unisys has further patents and patent applications relating to improvements to the LZW technique, LZW itself (and consequently GIF) have been free to use since July 2004.

 Alternatives

 PNG

-Portable Network Graphics (PNG) was designed as a replacement for GIF in order to avoid infringement of Unisys' patent on the LZW compression technique.
+Portable Network Graphics (PNG) was designed as a replacement for GIF to avoid infringement of Unisys' patent on the LZW compression technique.
 PNG offers better compression and more features than GIF, animation being the only significant exception.
 PNG is more suitable than GIF in instances where true-color imaging and alpha transparency are required.

 Although support for PNG format came slowly, new web browsers support PNG.
 Older versions of Internet Explorer do not support all features of PNG.
 Versions 6 and earlier do not support alpha channel transparency without using Microsoft-specific HTML extensions.
 Gamma correction of PNG images was not supported before version 8, and the display of these images in earlier versions may have the wrong tint.

 For identical 8-bit (or lower) image data, PNG files are typically smaller than the equivalent GIFs, due to the more efficient compression techniques used in PNG encoding.
 Complete support for GIF is complicated chiefly by the complex canvas structure it allows, though this is what enables the compact animation features.

 Animation formats

 Videos resolve many issues that GIFs present through common usage on the web.
 They include drastically smaller file sizes, the ability to surpass the 8-bit color restriction, and better frame-handling and compression through inter-frame coding.
-Virtually universal support for the GIF format in web browsers and a lack of official support for video in the HTML standard caused GIF to rise to prominence for the purpose of displaying short video-like files on the web.
+Virtually universal support for the GIF format in web browsers, and a lack of official support for video in the HTML standard, caused GIF to rise to prominence for the purpose of displaying short video-like files on the web.